 I’ve spoken to transient people before and gotten a sense of them that told me to distance myself as soon as possible but this gentleman had a way about him that was simple; not in a way that is lacking in intelligence but simple in that he was just being himself and wasn’t trying to angle for anything or make an impression and, most impressively, was very positive in talking about his life experiences and impressions of others.
 He even spoke of being “thankful for the hardest trials” as part of one of his many stories and, while he was definitely quirky and I recognized the signs that it is most likely alcohol that has led him to his transient lifestyle, whatever circumstances had brought him to being a hitchhiker had not made him hard or hopeless.
 It made me feel protective of him; knowing that the others in the area would most likely not welcome his presence and, Christmas or not, he probably wasn’t even going to have time to eat his Wonder Bread meal.

 So I asked him, “Are you here to spend some time on the beach then?”
 And he kinda laughed and said “No, they probably wouldn’t like that around here, would they?
 I just bought this bread from the store down the road so I could come here and feed the birds.
 I like it when they take it right out of my hand.”
-And as he was saying this, his face literally lit up with excitement and it made me think about what I was saying in my letter about how it seems like the wealthy never seem to genuinely be enjoying themselves.
+And as he was saying this, his face literally lit up with excitement and it made me think about what I was saying in my post about how it seems like the wealthy never seem to genuinely be enjoying themselves.
 And here is this man, with likely what are his only worldly possessions in the backpack beside him, and he’s talking about feeding the seagulls with literal giddy excitement.
 Just the whole concept of a man with no home and not food and, presumably, not a lot of money spending what money he does have to buy (what was probably a pretty expensive gas station) loaf of bread to feed to birds.
 What is that?
 Why aren’t more people like that?
 ARE there a lot of people like that this and I just have the misfortune of never meeting them or is this type of soft uncalloused person as rare as I believe?

 I watched him feed the birds and he truly delighted in it while he did.
 I’m not sure if you’ve ever seen seagulls being fed on a beach but it quite a show and most people don’t do it because, when you will throw the first tiny piece of food to one bird, within seconds dozens of birds will descend upon you looking for more of the same.
 And it was no different today as the the hitchhiker tore off chunks of Wonder Bread and tossed them up in the air.
 I stood next to him while he fed and talked to the birds, talking to them and laughing at them as they did things he thought were funny (and admittedly, they really kinda were).
 Watching the hitchhiker literally experience joy in abundance feeding bread to birds while the people around us were making a big show of letting us know how much they disapproved was quite the study in contrast.
 The hitchhiker took absolutely no notice in any of the or their disapproval, he was too busying pointing out to me “that little guy is missing his foot but he still got there faster!” and “Lookie there!
 I didn’t see that little guy over there.
 Let’s make sure he gets some too.”